-Figure 6: 3D SART reconstruction process.
-The 3D SART reconstruction algorithm is realized as a two-step process via two successive two-dimensional SART reconstructions.
-M^N 1D projections are grouped by same φ angle (V groups in total).
+Figure 6.
+3D SART reconstruction process.
+The 3D SART reconstruction algorithm is realized as a two-step process via two successive 2D SART reconstructions. $M \times N$ 1D projections are grouped by the same φ angle (V groups in total).
 Each of the V groups contains U projections with different angles θ .
 The first SART reconstruction yields V 2D images.
 Those images represent two-dimensional projections of the sample, all perpendicular to the XY plane.
-The individual angle between each 2D image and the x-axis corresponds to the φ angle of the projections the image was created from.
+The individual angle between each 2D image and the X axis corresponds to the φ angle of the projections the image was created from.
 Every row (along the Z axis) of every 2D image then represents a 1D projection of a XY slice of the sample (at the same height as the row) around the Z axis.
 The final 3D image can be reconstructed by using a 2D SART reconstruction on each of those rows individually.